The train street in Hanoi, an unparalleled ride

 The train street, its strange name is given to a section of the railroad which crosses the heart of certain residential districts of the capital.
 The railroad is more than a hundred years old because it dates from the French colonial era.
 Waiting for the train that crosses the city between the houses has become one of Hanoi's hottest attractions.
 What amazes visitors is the narrowness of the passage through which the railway tracks pass.
-There is only between 4 and 5 metres between the two rows of houses, just enough to let the locomotive and the cars pass.
+There are only between 4 and 5 metres between the two rows of houses, just enough to let the locomotive and the cars pass.
 When the trains pass, they squarely brush against the houses and shops huddled against each other.
 It’s a surprising, very photogenic vision that is highly appreciated by lovers of original images.
 When you watch the train pass, you can feel its breath and even touch it (though this is not recommended!).
 This is truly an experience reminiscent of life in Bangkok, Thailand, where a train passes through a market held on the tracks.

 "It is really very surprising and impressive to see the train making its way through these dwellings very close to each other."
 Nicole exclaimed, a French tourist visiting Hanoi.
 "The train is expected to take one or two houses with it," she said with a chuckle.